EndPointCorp/end-point-blog/2012/02/01/railsadmin-import-part-2.html.md

 ### Configuration: Excluded Fields

-In addition to allowing a configurable display option, I've added the configuration for excluding fields.
+In addition to allowing a configurable display option, I’ve added the configuration for excluding fields.

 ```ruby
 config.model User do